 On March 29, 2023, the Company acquired a controlling interest in nine legal entities, whose sole assets are CCRAs, from Hazel.
 This is referred to as the "Claims Purchase."
-The purchase price for the Claims Purchase was funded by (i) a purchase money loan between Hazel, as a lender, and the Company, as a borrower, in the amount of \$250 million (the "Purchase Money Loan") and (ii) proceeds from the sale of certain, separate CCRAs in the Claims Sale.
-See Note 4, Asset Acquisitions, in the consolidated financial statements included elsewhere in this prospectus.
+The purchase price for the Claims Purchase was funded by (i) a purchase money loan between Hazel, as a lender, and the Company, as a borrower, in the amount of \$250.0 million (the "Purchase Money Loan") and (ii) proceeds from the sale of certain, separate CCRAs in the Claims Sale.
+See Note 4, Asset Acquisitions, in the notes to the financial statements included within the Q1-2024 Quarterly Report, included elsewhere in this prospectus.